Ekow Eshun – Curator

 EE: Yes, to the extent that as you say, both territories continue to be caricatured in the Western imagination.
 With both The Calvert Journal, and the exhibitions programme at Calvert 22, I’ve concentrated on photography as a means to try to establish a different narrative about what contemporary Eastern Europe looks like and feels like.
 We’ve presented a number of exhibitions and projects on that subject, including Post-Soviet Visions: image and identity in the new Eastern Europe, which I curated in 2017.
 And the curator Mark Nash did a fantastic exhibition in 2016, Red Africa, that explored the legacy of the cultural relationships between Africa, the Soviet Union and related countries that flourished during the Cold War.

 LB: That’s a really fascinating history, as is the US involvement in Africa and the extent to which parts of the continent became battle fronts between both powers in the Cold War.
 Lastly, I wonder if you could outline what’s next for you, what new projects are you currently working on?

 EE: I’m finishing off the Africa State of Mind book, which will be published by Thames & Hudson next Spring, with contributions from over 50 African photographers.
 I’ve just recently curated a solo show by the wonderful Moroccan-British photography Hassan Hajjaj, at New Art Exchange, Nottingham.
 And I’m curating a new photography exhibition, Kaleidoscope: Immigration and Modern Britain, at Somerset House this June.
-The Africa State of Mind show is still touring and will travel to the US later this year before returning to the UK in 2020.
+The Africa State of Mind show is still touring and travelling to the US before returning to the UK in 2020.
 Then there are a couple of museum shows coming up on the horizon which are already demanding attention.
 It’s a bit of a busy time… ♦

 Image courtesy Ekow Eshun. © Simon Frederick